EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

 -j, --bzip2
 : bzip2-compress the WAL while uploading to the cloud

--e ENCRYPT, --encrypt ENCRYPT
+-e ENCRYPT, --encryption ENCRYPT
-: enable server-side encryption with the given method for the transfer.
+: The encryption algorithm used when storing the uploaded data in S3.
   Allowed methods: `AES256` and `aws:kms`.

 --endpoint-url